solacese/iot-azure-powerbi-demo/README.md

 * Login into [Power Bi Portal](https://app.powerbi.com/home)
 * Under your Workspace create a new streaming dataset and select API
-* Add a name and fields to the data set as below:
+* Add a name and fields to the dataset as below:

 ![Streaming dataset](images/pbi-ds1.png)